DrakeMTB/drakeMTB/webpages/coaches.md

  * Annual Waiver
  * Annual Risk Management webinar 1 and test

-## Your Coaches, Ride Leaders, and Team Mechanics for the 2018 Season
+## Your Coaches, General Volunteer Ride Leaders, and Team Mechanics for the 2018 Season

 #### Co-Head Coach Laura Childress